ivan-pi/blis-fortran/README.md

 In the future these may be either published independently or contributed to the upstream project.

+BLIS - the BLAS-like Library Instantiation Software Framework, can be used to perform high-performance dense linear algebra operations via a BLAS-like API.
+Since BLIS is written in ISO C99, the BLIS procedures can be called safely from Fortran via the C interoperability features available since Fortran 2003.
+We plan to export interfaces for the full [BLIS Typed API](https://github.com/flame/blis/blob/master/docs/BLISTypedAPI.md).

+Note that the BLIS library already includes a BLAS compatibility layer.
+If you'd like to use the native BLAS interface, this project is not needed.
+However, BLIS is not BLAS, and BLIS exposes some extra functionality which is not available in BLAS.

 ## Requirements

 To create the bindings you will need: